Shavril/pipeline-gcp-to-aws-migration/README.md

 ## CI/CD

+CI: `ci.yml` runs the test suite — 101 automated tests (+ 1 opt-in end-to-end smoke test,
-CI: `ci.yml` runs the test suite, lint, and type-check on every push and pull request against `main`.
+excluded from CI since it needs the real ~11 GB raw tapes and real cloud access) — plus lint and type-check, on every push and pull request against `main`.
 CD: The three Terraform workflows above are `workflow_dispatch`-only — deploying or tearing down real AWS infrastructure never happens automatically on a push.